 Can You Overdose on Valium and Alcohol?

 Drug overdose rates are at an all-time high, as the Centers for Disease Control and Prevention (CDC) publishes that close to 50,000 people died from a drug overdose in 2014 in the United States.
 Mixing two like substances (e.g., two central nervous system depressants like alcohol and Valium) can increase the risk for a potentially life-threatening overdose.

-In 2010, alcohol was involved in nearly a quarter of all benzodiazepine overdose fatalities, Psychiatric Times publishes.
+In 2010, alcohol was involved in nearly a quarter of all benzodiazepine overdose fatalities, The CDC publishes.
 The Drug Abuse Warning Network(DAWN) further reports that alcohol was a factor in over 20 percent of all emergency department (ED) visits involving the abuse of a benzodiazepine drug in 2010.
 When taken together, alcohol and Valium can slow breathing rates, and lower blood pressure and heart rate to dangerous levels.

 Confusion, blurred vision, extreme drowsiness, muscle weakness, decreased coordination, agitation, blurred vision, cold and clammy skin, hallucinations, and a potential loss of consciousness are all possible signs of an overdose, which can result in coma or even death without swift medical attention.